 The proceeds payable on redemption will be the applicable Net Asset Value of the Units so redeemed, which may vary from Class to Class, less any applicable redemption charges (the "Redemption Amount").
-The Manager will arrange for the payment of the Redemption Amount in Canadian dollars within two Business Days after the applicable Valuation Day.
+The Manager will arrange for the payment of the Redemption Amount in Canadian dollars (unless elected to be received in U.S dollars for those investors who elected the U.S. dollar purchase option) to the Unitholder within five Business Days after the applicable Valuation Day.
 Upon the redemption of any Class of Units by a Unitholder, the accrued portion of any Management Fee liability allocated to the redeemed Units for that Class will be payable by the Fund.

 Redemption requests will be processed in the order in which they are received.
 Redemption requests specifying a forward date or specific price will not be processed.
-The Fund is not required to redeem or pay any redemption amounts in respect of any Units unless the above described procedures are followed.
+The Fund is not required to redeem or pay any Redemption Amounts in respect of any Units unless the above described procedures are followed.